slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - (kk) Don’t ever respond to a solicitation or a proposal on the phone.
 The urgency is a disguise.
-> *"My brother says to never make a big decision before you take a shower.'*
+> *"My brother says to never make a big decision before you take a shower."*
 - Wait 48 hours before buying stuff
 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*

 - Ask yourself “does this decision require fast or slow thinking?”